 Covering the eastern slope of the Sierra Nevada mountains, this is one of the nation’s hotspots for skiing, snowboarding, hiking, boating, fishing and pretty much every other outdoor activity.
 And the towns of Lone Pine and Bishop also offer easy access to spectacular destinations like Mammoth Lakes, Death Valley National Park and Mount Whitney, the tallest mountain the continental United States.

 > Ready to travel?
-Check out our current nursing jobs in Lone Pine, CA
+Check out our current nursing jobs in California

 For nurses who prefer to work in rural and remote areas, few places are as scenically isolated as the mountains of West Virginia.
 Many of the towns around Charleston also offer an opportunity to help communities most in need of skilled nurses.
 And for those who prefer urban amenities, Charleston is a small but enticing city that offers plenty of dining, shopping and entertainment.

-> Take a closer look: See available nursing jobs in Charleston, WV
+> Take a closer look: See available nursing jobs in West Virginia

 Travel Nurse Destination #4: Idaho